gphotosuploader/gphotos-uploader-cli/README.md

 ### Compiling from source

 > This project will maintain compatibility with the last two Go major versions published.
-Currently Go 1.12 and Go 1.13.
+It could work with other versions but we can't support it.

-You can compile the source code in your system. **Go 1.12+** is required to compile this application:
+You can compile the source code in your system.

 ```
 $ git clone https://github.com/gphotosuploader/gphotos-uploader-cli